-The Company is involved in several initiatives on both operations and corporate levels.
+The Company is undertaking a strategic review to preserve and enhance value for shareholders.
 Currently, management is in active discussions with various counterparties to secure additional financing for its operations.
 Until such financing is secured, decisions were initiated to reduce mining rates and auxiliary activities near the Mine to preserve capital.
 Additionally, on an operations level, the operating team is optimizing the existing mine plan, and its sequencing, to effectively maximize value as the San Francisco Mine is advanced.
-For these reasons, the Company is retracting its previously disclosed fiscal 2022 production guidance which will be revised in the short-term future when accurate estimates from the adjusted throughput rates and sequencing are evaluated.
+For these reasons, the Company is retracting its previously disclosed fiscal 2022 production guidance which will be revised when accurate estimates from the adjusted throughput rates and sequencing are evaluated.